 President Joe Biden said in a statement that he and first lady Jill Biden were praying for the victims and their families.
 He also emphasized the need for "an assault weapons ban to get weapons of war off America’s streets" and an end to violence against the LGBTQ community, particularly trans women of color.

 "Places that are supposed to be safe spaces of acceptance and celebration should never be turned into places of terror and violence.
 Yet it happens far too often," Biden said.
 "We must drive out the inequities that contribute to violence against LGBTQI+ people.
 We cannot and must not tolerate hate.

 "Today, yet another community in America has been torn apart by gun violence," he continued.
 "More families left with an empty chair at the table and hole in their lives that cannot be filled.
 When will we decide we’ve had enough?
 We must address the public health epidemic of gun violence in all of its forms."

 The American Public Health Association says gun violence in the US is a public health crisis.
 It is a leading cause of premature death in the country, responsible for more than 38,000 deaths annually.
 As of Nov.
-20, at least 39,358 people have died from gun violence this year, according to data from the Gun Violence Archive.
+20, more than 18,000 people have died from gun violence this year, according to data from the Gun Violence Archive.

 The number of people injured has been updated after police provided new information.